dylanpinn/FIT3003/lectures/lecture-03.md

   - Now a standard feature in Excel
 - Everywhere a word or number can be used.

-### The purpose of adashboard
+### The purpose of a dashboard

-- To quickly present data thatinformsthe user of the current status of something.
+- To quickly present data that informs the user of the current status of something.
 - Avoid:
   - In-depth analysis